Free fairy tales for children, made up and short.

 All the stories are educational but the in brief stories for babies (up to 3 years old) this characteristic is always stressed.

-In addition, probably lots of little children will think that the free online book of love stories about the little village Cañaveruelas (Waves in the Sea of Cane) contains true stories with details very close to their reality.
+Also, probably lots of little children will think that the tale contain true stories with details very close to their reality.

-Furthermore, the structure of these online love stories permits us to combine them so that we can include two or more elements of different brief stories in just one tale.
+Furthermore, the structure of these stories permits us to combine them so that we can include two or more elements of different brief stories in just one tale.

 In the Coso there was a house where the little boy lived with his family: his mommy and daddy and his six siblings, three brothers and three sisters.